pirelaurent/p5_animationFramework/chap3-basicMovement.md

 ## standard mode of shift : linear interpolation
 Without more information, the transport will be **linear interpolations** from start to end in the defined duration :
-- linear interpolation of values :  value = (end - start)/duration * estimated elapsed time.
+- linear interpolation of values : **value = (end - start)/duration \* estimated elapsed time**.
-- linear interpolation of the time : estimated elapsed time = effective elapsed time We will see later that one can change estimated elapsed time with some functions to change speed during the travel for obtaining more elegant movements.
+- linear interpolation of the time : **estimated elapsed time = effective elapsed time**
-We will also see later that some values interpolation can use beziers curves (especially for better trajectories)
-New values are calculated each time the journey is called  with care of the elapsed time since last call.
+- New values are calculated at each interval defined for the scenario, with care of the elapsed time since last call.

+We will see later some functions to change estimated elapsed time  for more elegant movements.
+We will also see later interpolation using beziers curves for better trajectories than linear.

 ## a scenario to pilot the journey
-To apply the *journey* to the *dragon*, we define a scenario with an associated script :
+To apply the *journey* to the *dragon*, we define a scenario with the generic script *scriptJourneyBase* which take as parameters the configuration of the journey and the object to move :
 ```javascript
  scenario_0 = new Scenario(
    {scenarioName: 'movement0 sample', interval: 100, trace: true},